Websoft9Archive/ansible-rocketmq/docs/stack-accounts.md

 * RocketMQ administrator username: `admin`
 * RocketMQ administrator password: Get it form the file of your server */credentials/password.txt*

+> The solution use Nginx password management for RocketMQ-Console, you can modify password by: */etc/nginx/.htpasswd/htpasswd.conf*

 ## Linux

 * Host Name: Server's Internet IP or Public IP of your Instance